vaibhav519/Walkover-Quiz/README.md

 1. Clone the repository in your local system.
 `git clone - https://github.com/JoshiSneh/Walkover-Quiz.git.`
 2. Create a new database in MySQL using phpmyadmin.

 3. Import the databse file that has been provided with this repository and run the query.

 4. Open the file "dbConnection.php" and change the Server name, Username, Password and Database name according to your config.

 5. Visit the home page in browser.
-Use the `"Admin Login"` link to login to Admin Panel.` Default user - 'admin' pass - 'admin123'`.
+Use the `"Admin Login"` link to login to Admin Panel` Default user - 'admin' pass - 'admin123'`.

-6. Use the `"User Panel"` to login to User Panel. `Default user - "User1" pass- "1234567"`.
+6. Use the `"User Panel"` to login to User Panel `Default user - "User1" pass- "1234567"`.

 # CI/CD Setup:
 1. Create a GitHub repository.
 You may initialize it with a README, license, .gitignore.